hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/SC_pre-QC.md

 <img src="../img/sc_analyses.png" width="900">

-The complexity of scRNA-seq data, which is generally characterized as a large volume of data, representing thousands of cells, and by a low depth of sequencing per cell, resulting in a large number of genes without any corresponding reads (zero inflation), makes analysis of the data more involved than bulk RNA-seq.
+The complexity of scRNA-seq data, which is generally characterized as a **large volume of data**, representing thousands of cells, and by a **low depth of sequencing per cell**, resulting in a large number of genes without any corresponding reads (zero inflation), makes **analysis of the data more involved** than bulk RNA-seq.
 In addition, the analysis goals can vary depending whether the goal is marker identification, lineage tracing, or some other custom analysis.
-Therefore, tools specific for scRNA-seq and it's different methods of library preparation are needed.
+Therefore, tools specific for scRNA-seq and the different methods of library preparation are needed.

-The analysis workflow for scRNA-seq is generally similar for the differing scRNA-seq methods, but some specifics regarding the parsing of the UMIs, cell IDs, and sample IDs will differ between them.
+The analysis workflow for scRNA-seq is generally similar for the differing scRNA-seq methods, but some specifics, such as the parsing of the UMIs, cell IDs, and sample IDs, will differ between them.
 For example, below is a schematic of the inDrop sequence reads:

 <img src="../img/sc_seq_method.png" width="600">